 We saw a downturn in our space with a decrease of 15,500 temporary positions in December, but it’s important to note that numbers are still up when compared to last year.
 Revisions to the November jobs report also showed an additional 7,400 contract roles.
 “2016 went out with a bit of a whimper for temporary help as employment declined and the year-over-year growth rate fell back below 1 percent in December, though the upward revision to November improves the picture somewhat,” shared Andrew Braswell CCWP, senior research analyst at Staffing Industry Analysts.

 The unemployment rate below 5 percent and the stagnant labor force participation rate reveal some interesting implications.
-This points to the fact that companies are having a harder time finding and retaining talent while individuals outside the workforce are having trouble work.
+This points to the fact that companies are having a harder time finding and retaining talent while individuals outside the workforce are having trouble finding work.
 Whether that’s because they can’t find roles that match their skillset or are too discouraged to even look is unknown.
 If these two factors continue, we may start to see wage growth consistently around 3 percent in 2017 as businesses will need to offer higher wages in order to keep their existing workers and attract new ones.